bhauman/figwheel-main/docs/reloadable_code.md

    (dom/getElementByTagNameAndClass "a" "submit-btn"))

 ;; and we'll want to call setup on the first initial load as well.
-(defonce init-block
+(defonce init-block (setup))
-  (do (setup)
-      true))
 ```

 The above is taking advantage of Figwheel's metadata markers to
 specify functions to call before and after a reload.
 The
-`^:figwheel-hooks` marker is required to let figwheel know that there
+`^:figwheel-hooks` marker is required to let Figwheel know that there
 are reload hooks in the namespace.

 ## Use Reactjs

 When you use Reactjs, state is mediated and managed for you.
-You just
+Your code
-describe what should be there and then React takes care of making the
+describes what should be there and then React takes care of all the
+state changes needed to bring the DOM inline with your
-appropriate changes.
-For this reason React is a prime candidate for
+description.
+For this reason React is a prime candidate for writing
-writing reloadable code.
-React components already have a lifecycle
+reloadable code.
-protocol that embeds a `setup` and `teardown` pattern in each
-component and invokes them when necessary.

-It is worth repeating that React components don't have local state, it
-just looks like they do.
-You have to ask for the local state and React in
-turn looks this state up in a larger state context and returns it,
-very similar to a State Monad.

 ## Conclusion